Location: Felicity Wedding Gowns & Tuxes Shop

 Wallace cleared his throat then.
 “Let’s have a vote before we actually do any telling.”
 He turned to the photographer before starting the voting process.
 “But you can’t vote, Chun.”

 Chun understood Wallace’s look.
-He felt unease about his sudden bravery several minutes ago.
+He felt uneasy about his sudden bravery several minutes ago.
 He wasn’t able to respond.
-It seemed like Wallace’s aura was hovering intensely over him so he just nodded.
+It seemed like Wallace’s aura was hovering intensely over him, so he just nodded.